Ernest William Latchford: After World War One

 On returning to Australia, Latchford was determined to stay within the Australian Army, despite its rapid reduction in size post-demobilisation.
 As such, he took a demotion back to Warrant Officer and was deployed to the School of Musketry which in turn became the Small Arms School.
 Apart from a 12 month posting to the UK in 1923, he continued his association with the School and the Australian Instructional Corps for the next 29 years, being promoted at various points until appointed Commanding Officer with the rank of colonel.
 The school was relocated to Bonegilla, near Albury -Wodonga during World War II and eventually to Seymour, Victoria.
 During World War II, Latchford was instrumental in investigating the merits of the Owen Gun and through his advocacy, it became a key part of the Australian infantry's weaponry.
 Latchford retired in 1949.

 Post-military career

 After moving to Melbourne, Latchford became a Judge's Associate for the Victorian Supreme Court, a role he undertook through the 1950s.
-He died from a celebral-haemorrhage on 20 November 1962, and his ashes were interred at Springvale, after a full military funeral.
+He died from a cerebral-haemorrhage on 20 November 1962, and his ashes were interred at Springvale, after a full military funeral.